 “The fewer the words, the better the prayer,” said Martin Luther.
 Isn’t that reassuring?
 We can talk to God in everyday language, just like we talk to a friend.
 We don’t have to pray long.
 God delights in a simple word of praise, like “Lord, I love you.”
 He treasures the anguished prayer of a mother when she calls, “Heal my child.”
 He answers the simplest request: “Lord, give me strength for today.”

-Tip 2: Read the Word
+Tip 2: Read the Bible and Pray Over Verses

 Have you ever had a one-sided conversation with someone who talked continually without listening to you?
 The conversation didn’t go very far, did it?
 We do the same thing to God when we pray without reading the Bible, His eternal letter of love and wisdom to each one of us on earth.
 Reading Scripture helps us get to know God.
 It brings life to our prayers.